 Loose eyeshadow pigments are sold in a little pot.
 These little pots are full of loose powder.
 If you’re not careful, it can get a bit messy.

-To apply loose pigment eyeshadows, you need to barely dip the brush in the pot.
+To apply loose pigment eyeshadows, you need to dip the brush in the pot barely.
 A little bit goes a long way with loose pigments.

-These are often found in shimmer powder, but you can find a matte formula as well.
+These are often found in shimmer powder, but you can also find a matte formula.

 Eyeshadow pigments are the same thing as an eyeshadow powder.
-However, they don’t have the binder in them that is used to keep them pressed into a palette.
+However, they don’t have the binder to keep them pressed into a palette.
 This makes them more pigmented than other eyeshadows.
 They have the same staying power as powder eyeshadow, and it’s recommended that you wear a primer with them.
 Apply them with a brush for the best results.

-If you want to blend your liquid eyeshadows, you’ll need to do it quickly.
-Most of them dry in a matter of seconds, so it’s going to take some practice.
+You must do it quickly if you want to blend your liquid eyeshadows.
+Most of them dry in seconds, so it will take some practice.
 You can wear these by themselves for a quick makeup look or on top of your powder eyeshadow for a unique look.

 Eye paint is similar to liquid eyeshadow.
-It comes in a tube with an applicator that makes it perfect for a one swipe dose of color.
+It comes in a tube with an applicator that makes it perfect for a one-swipe dose of color.
 Eye paints can be found in every color and finish imaginable.
-The ease of application and simplicity that eye paints bring into the makeup industry makes them an ideal product for beginners.
+The ease of application and simplicity that eye paints bring into the makeup industry make them an ideal product for beginners.

 Blending can be a challenge due to the fast dry time.
 Eye paints dry in 2-3 seconds.
 The application can have a learning curve.
-Applying too much can lead to a fast dry time, and it can be messy.
+Applying too much can lead to a fast dry time and be messy.

 Eyeshadow sticks are also called eye crayons.
 That is because they are shaped like giant crayons.
 You won’t find a matte formula as often as you will satin and shimmer colors, but that doesn’t mean that it’s impossible.

-To apply eyeshadow sticks, you simply color in your eyelid.
+To apply eyeshadow sticks, you color in your eyelid.
 You don’t need an applicator.
-The creamy formula blends right into your eyelids, just like a cream eyeshadow.
+The creamy formula blends right into your eyelids like a cream eyeshadow.
 These are easier to apply than cream eyeshadow, especially if you’d like to use more than one color.

 Types Of Eyeshadow Finishes

 Eyeshadows come in different finishes.
-The finish is the type of effect that the eyeshadow has, just like paint comes in flat or matte, satin, etc. This can affect the color payoff, how you apply the eyeshadow, and more.
+The finish is the effect the eyeshadow has, just like paint comes in flat or matte, satin, etc. This can affect the color payoff, how you apply the eyeshadow, and more.

-Matte finish is devoid of sparkles, glitter, etc. These are great for use as a base eyeshadow color.
+The matte finish is devoid of sparkles, glitter, etc. These are great for use as a base eyeshadow color.
 You’ll never have to worry that your eyeshadow looks like it’s too much.
-You can use them to create one eyeshadow looks, smokey eyes, or more complicated designs.
+You can use them to create one eyeshadow look, smokey eyes, or more complicated designs.

 There are downsides to matte eyeshadow.
 It tends to be more powdery than other finishes.
 These can be more difficult to blend.

-Satin eyeshadow finishes have a tad more shine to them than matte finishes, but not as much as metallic eyeshadows.
+Satin eyeshadow finishes have more shine than matte finishes, but not as much as metallic ones.
 You’ll come across a satin finish quite a bit in cream eyeshadow.
-These are easier to blend than powder eyeshadow, have less fallout when compared to metallic and glitter eyeshadows, and are great for a one eyeshadow look.
+These are easier to blend than powder eyeshadow, have less fallout when compared to metallic and glitter eyeshadows, and are great for a one-eyeshadow look.

-Typically, the application involves using a pressing motion to apply the eyeshadow instead of swiping the color across your lids as you would with powder eyeshadow.
+Typically, the application involves pressing the eyeshadow instead of swiping the color across your lids as you would with powder eyeshadow.
 This helps give the eyeshadow more staying power.

 Metallic eyeshadows used to be available in colors like bronze and silver.
 Now, you can find them in any color of the rainbow.
 These are the most pigmented of all of the eyeshadows.
 You can find them in a glitter formula as well.
-These are ideal for nighttime looks, the graphic eye looks, and is a great way to showcase your creativity.
+These are ideal for nighttime looks and graphic eye looks and is a great way to showcase your creativity.
 These are not a great idea for an office makeup look.